michaeljennings/laralastica/README.md

 The first parameter for the `search` method is a Closure which gets passed an instance of the laralastica query builder.

-The second paramater is the column for the where in query, this defaults to 'id'.
+The second parameter is the column for the where in query, this defaults to 'id'.

 The third parameter is a boolean indicating if the query should be ordered by the order of the elasticsearch results.